POSTMORTEM: HOT LAP RACING

 Our main point was that we didn't wanted just another car game which is not making any sense from racing point of view (there are already a lot of them in the market): we wanted real racing cars (not sports car or luxury cars) on racing tracks to offer to players the sensation of being a real racing driver on their Nintendo Switch.

 The game attracted interest from some publishers in quite early stages of development.
-The mix between a convincing prototype, experienced and passionate development team and low development budget was attractive to many potential partners.
-We came close to sign a deal very quickly after the very first presentation of an early prototype with a publisher, but they unfortunately ceased activity in the following
+The mix between a convincing prototype, experienced and passionate development team and possibiity to develop the game with low budget was attractive to many potential partners.
+We came close to sign a deal very (very) quickly after the very first presentation of an early prototype with a publisher we worked successfully previously, but they unfortunately ceased activity in the following weeks.

 Few months later, we finally choose to sign with Just For Games, which had been bought by Maximum Entertainment a bit later during development of the game.

-(It barely changed anything for us, as we continued to work with same team.)
+(It barely changed anything for us, as we continued to work with same publishing team.)

 So that's moment we would like to thanks a lot Thierry Genre, Maximilien Breton and Melodie Maîtreheu, (but also Vincent and Eva) who were our main contacts and whom had been absolutely fantastic during the whole development phase of Hot Lap Racing.
 Many developers have difficult relationship with their publishers, but on our side, it's been a real pleasure to work with such great people to try to make Hot Lap Racing